Resources

 First Light

-An essay and story of the formation of the Sustainable Southeast partnership and the histories that led people there.
+This essay by Peter Forbes shares the story of the formation of the Sustainable Southeast Partnership (SSP) and the histories that led people there.
+SSP has been a seed for First Light.

 Examples and tools for non-native organizations to support Indigenous land relationships